 21YM saw a major evolution for the CRF 450RX.
 Starting from the exact same point as CRF450R, almost totally redesigned by HRC.

-Now, for 22YM, the CRF 450RX Enduro gains an ECU remap and suspension updates further polishing a complete off-road package.
+Now, for 22YM, the CRF 400RX Enduro, sibling of the CRF 450RX gains an ECU remap and suspension updates further polishing a complete off-road package.

 2. Model Overview